hutkudemir/blog/content/publications/index.md

 ### Notes / Author

 Dr. Hüseyin Utku Demir is an economist and educator whose work blends storytelling and economic theory.
-He taught courses at CUNY (Brooklyn College, Hunter College, City College) and writes to make macroeconomics accessible and alive.
+He taught courses at Karabuk University and at CUNY (Brooklyn College, Hunter College, City College) and writes to make macroeconomics accessible and alive.

 ---